ZCai25/glm-fastapi-app/README.md

         ```console
         $ minikube service fast-service
         ```
-        then you can test the service from the pop-up windown.
+        then you can test the service from the pop-up window.